OXIDIZED BITUMEN

 • Used in the production of roofing and sound-dampening felts, as an under-carriage sealant in the automotive industry, electric cable joint protection, joint filling compound, sealant compound, and in a variety of other applications in our daily lives.

-OXIDIZED BITUMEN ADVANTAGES
+OXIDIZED BITUMEN ADVANTAGES AND BENEFITS

 The fact that it is impervious to water, very flexible, and long-lasting are a few of primary oxidized bitumen advantages.
 Additionally, it is chemically rather stable. blown asphat is a highly malleable, chemically stable, very durable, and totally water-resistant substance.
 Finally, blown bitumen has a number of significant technological benefits that make it a highly sought-after product for a variety of applications.